Comparing localizations across adjunctions: Induced (co)localizations on (co)algebras

-Let $L_1$ be a localization on a category $\C_1$ and $L_2$ a localization on a category~$\C_2$.
-We say that a functor $G\colon{\C}_2\to{\C}_1$ \emph{reflects local objects} if, for an object $X$ of~$\C_2$, the assertion that $GX$ is $L_1$\nobreakdash-local implies that $X$ is $L_2$\nobreakdash-local.
-Similarly, $G$ \emph{reflects equivalences} if $f$ is an $L_2$\nobreakdash-equivalence whenever $Gf$ is an $L_1$\nobreakdash-equivalence.
+If often happens that a localization or a colocalization preserves a certain subcategory.
+For example, every localization on the category of groups preserves abelian groups \cite{Kortrijk}.
+As we next point out, in such cases the restriction is also a localization or a colocalization.
+The claim that an endofunctor $F$ on a category $\C$ \emph{preserves} a subcategory $\calS$ means that $FX$ is in $\calS$ for every object $X$ of $\calS$ and $Ff$ is in $\calS$ for every morphism $f$ of~$\calS$.
+If $\calS$ is full, then the second condition is implied by the first one.

-\begin{proposition} Let $\calS$ be a full subcategory of a category $\C$ and let $L$ be a localization on~$\C$.
-If $L$ preserves $\calS$ then $L$ restricts to a localization on~$\calS$, and the inclusion $I\colon\calS\to\C$ preserves and reflects local objects and equivalences. \end{proposition}
+\begin{proposition} Let $\calS$ be a full subcategory of a category $\C$. \begin{itemize} \item[(a)] If a localization $L$ on~$\C$ preserves $\calS$ then $L$ restricts to a localization on~$\calS$, and the inclusion $\calS\hookrightarrow\C$ preserves and reflects local objects and equivalences. \item[(b)] If a colocalization $C$ on~$\C$ preserves $\calS$ then $C$ restricts to a colocalization on~$\calS$, and the inclusion $\calS\hookrightarrow\C$ preserves and reflects colocal objects and equivalences. \end{itemize} \end{proposition}